 Staff Working Party.
 Oversees the legal and Human Resources requirements of staff employed by Council.

-In addition to these bodies, which meet twice a month in the case of the Planning Committee if planning applications require consultation, and at least once a quarter for the other, a Full Council meeting is held once a month, normally on the third Thursday.
+In addition to these bodies, which meet twice a month in the case of the Planning Committee if planning applications require consultation, and at least once a quarter for the other, a Full Council meeting is held once a month, normally on the fourth Thursday.
 All working parties and committees report back at this meeting.
 We also voluntarily attend other community group meetings which require our input, involvement or action.

 With the exception of the Finance, Resources and Policy Working Party and Staff Working Party all parishioners are welcome to any of the meetings.